Environmental scanning electron microscope: Contrast and resolution

 As a consequence of the way ESEM works, the resolution is preserved relative to the SEM.
 That is because the resolving power of the instrument is determined by the electron beam diameter which is unaffected by the gas over the useful travel distance before it is completely lost.
 This has been demonstrated on the commercial ESEMs that provide the finest beam spots by imaging test specimens, i.e. customarily gold particles on a carbon substrate, in both vacuum and gas.
 However, the contrast decreases accordingly as the electron probe loses current with travel distance and increase of pressure.
 The loss of current intensity, if necessary, can be compensated by increasing the incident beam current which is accompanied by an increased spot size.
 Therefore, the practical resolution depends on the original specimen contrast of a given feature, on the design of the instrument that should provide minimal beam and signal losses and on the operator selecting the correct parameters for each application.
-The aspects of contrast and resolution have been conclusively determined in the referenced work on the foundations of ESEM.
+The aspects of contrast and resolution have been conclusively determined in the referenced work on the foundations of ESEM and other related works.
 Further, in relation to this, we have to consider the radiation effects on the specimen.